ComposableFi/composable/docs/docs/ecosystem/business-line-development.md

 ## Cosmos chains onboarding:

-Onboarding IBC-enabled chains is a permissionless and seamless proccess.
+Onboarding IBC-enabled chains is a permissionless and seamless process.
 Teams would have to set up a relayer between their Cosmos chain and [Composable Cosmos](../networks/composable-cosmos.md) in order to connect to Picasso and Ethereum.

 ## HRMP Cross-chain channel onboarding:

-Onboarding other parachains to connect to Picasso, Composable and IBC-enabled chains requires HRMP channel openings which is a governance based proccess.
+Onboarding other parachains to connect to Picasso, Composable and IBC-enabled chains requires HRMP channel openings which is a governance based process.

 ### Apollo onboarding: